shailesh1729/ecg-codec/_sources/compression/metrics.md

-(sec:codec:metrics)=
+(sec:metrics)=
 # Performance Metrics

-In our encoder, ECG signal is split into windows of $n$ samples each which can be multiplied with a sensing matrix.
+In our encoder, the ECG signal is split into windows of $n$ samples each which can be multiplied with a sensing matrix.
 Each window of $n$ samples generates $m$ measurements by the